Sakartu/SDM-SiED/README.md

 identified by its pre value.
 So, if a client supplies both treeID and pre then the node is uniquely identified.
 The sig, again, is used to validate this query.

-__search(base64 sig, base64 treeID, string query, base64[] XPathEncrypted)__
+__search(base64 sig, base64 treeID, string query, base64[] encrypted_content)__

 Searching in the database is where the real magic happens.
 This method can evaluate an XPath query in a very fast manner, using the pre, post and parent values stored in each row.
-As a result to the query a set of result trees is returned, each of which has a rootnode matching the XPath query.
+The result to the query is a result tree which contains a rootnode matching the XPath query.
+The query itself contains numbers, each of which denoting a spot in the encrypted_content list.
+For instance, in the query '/1/2//3[@4="5"]' we substitute each of the numbers x with the content on spot encrypted_content[x].
 The sig, again, is used to validate this query.

 Client (C)
 ----------